yeckey/drive-sdk/docs/programming-guide.md

 ----------------------

 In order to establish a Bluetooth LE connection with a vehicle, the device address or a unique hardware identifier must be known.
-On Linux, Android or other platforms using [BlueZ][], the device address is exposed via the API during the scanning process.
+On Android, or Linux and other platforms using [BlueZ][], the device address is exposed during the scanning process.
 On Apple platforms, CoreBluetooth hides the device address and instead provides a unique identifier (UUID) that identifies each peripheral.
 The identifiers can be associated with vehicle data obtained during scanning and stored for later use in connecting to vehicles without re-scanning peripherals.